Is Hardy Boyz WWE Return Off? ‘Broken’ Matt Hardy Hints At Joining NJPW Instead

 — IMPACT WRESTLING (@IMPACTWRESTLING) February 24, 2017

-The NJPW-related tweet had also come a few hours after “Broken” Matt Hardy had retweeted an old post from WWE Champion Bray Wyatt, which The Inquisitr wrote could be another hint of a Hardy Boyz WWE return.
-We added that this could have been Matt’s way of referencing Tuesday night’s big angle on SmackDown Live, where erstwhile Wyatt ally Randy Orton had turned face and burned down the Wyatt Family compound, possibly suggesting that their WrestleMania 33 match will be taking place after all.
+The NJPW-related tweet had also come a few hours after “Broken” Matt Hardy had retweeted an old post from WWE Champion Bray Wyatt, which the Inquisitr wrote could be another hint of a Hardy Boyz WWE return.
+The Inquisitr added that this could have been Matt’s way of referencing Tuesday night’s big angle on SmackDown Live, where erstwhile Wyatt ally Randy Orton had turned face and burned down the Wyatt Family compound, possibly suggesting that their WrestleMania 33 match will be taking place after all.
 Still, it’s one of many nods the Hardys have made to WWE since the run-up to their TNA release.

 Of course, the new tweets could all be Matt Hardy’s way of shouting out to other major wrestling companies that aren’t called TNA, and a Hardy Boyz WWE return could still be in the cards.
 But with WWE boasting of such a stacked roster, as well as the possibility that they might not be asked to reprise their popular TNA gimmick, we shouldn’t be surprised if Matt and Jeff Hardy instead head to New Japan Pro Wrestling, where they can continue feuding with The Young Bucks and, by proxy, their onscreen ally and real-life friend Kenny Omega.